 What is the biggest secret to your success?

 I have had a philosophy in my companies [past, Jenny Pruitt & Associates, and present, Atlanta Fine Homes Sotheby’s International Realty] that if we take care of the people, the bottom line will follow.
 Happy agents make happy clients and smooth transactions.
 We endeavor to take the burden off our agents with the support that we provide them allowing them to prosper in the areas of the business they do best.
 Beneath this philosophy are my strong spiritual beliefs, which have always guided me in my decision-making process.
 My strong relationship with God is without question the foundation on which my success has been built.

 Why are philanthropy and volunteering important to you and what does it bring to your life?

 To whom much is given, much is required.
 I believe we must pass it on and give back to our community.
 I operate with an overflowing cup.

 What does your work with the Alzheimer’s Association mean to you?

-According to the Alzheimer's Association, every 66 seconds, someone in the United States develops Alzheimer's disease.
+According to the Alzheimer’s Association, every 66 seconds, someone in the United States develops Alzheimer’s disease.
 It is a devastating illness and I am helping to raise money to eradicate this disease.
 The Dancing Stars of Atlanta event is so awesome!
-The dancers work so hard with their pros and it is exciting that the audience is made aware of the devastation of this disease.
+The dancers work so hard with their pros.
+It is exciting that the audience is made aware of the devastation of this disease.